 Due to my rather unique set of qualifications and experience I also specialise in working with issues related to pregnancy, birth and parenthood, whether current or in the past.
 This might include postnatal depression, fear of birth (tocophobia), problems during pregnancy, difficulties bonding, miscarriage, termination, difficult or traumatic birth experience, struggling with adjusting to life as a parent or grandparent, etc.

-Through our working relationship I aim to help you feel heard, validated and safe.
+Through our working relationship I aim to help you feel heard, validated and feeling more emotionally safe.
 We'll look at areas of your life that are causing you difficulty and sometimes we might link to things that you had previously thought were completely unconnected.
 The past shapes the present so sometimes it's useful to look back to learn and understand, but also we need to look at what's going on now, in the present, so that change becomes possible.
 When you feel ready you can experiment with new responses, new feelings, new perspectives, new skills which gradually lead to therapeutic change.